sreedeepEK/database-chatbot/README.md

 ## MySQL Python Chatbot with Mistral AI

-"SQL ChatBot" is a Streamlit application that allows users to interact with a MySQL database using natural language queries.
-It uses Large Language Model to convert user questions into SQL queries and provide responses in natural language.
+The chatbot works by taking a user's natural language query, converting it into a SQL query using Mistral Model, executing the query on a SQL database, and then presenting the results back to the user in natural language.
+This process involves several steps of data processing and interaction with the OpenAI API and a SQL database, all seamlessly integrated into a Streamlit application.

 ![](https://github.com/sreedeepEK/SQLChatBot/blob/main/example.png)